princeote/FastMDXplora/README.md

 | ``sasa`` | Solvent Accessible Surface Area with total, per-residue, and average per-residue |
 | ``dimred`` | Dimensionality reduction using PCA, MDS, and t-SNE methods |

-> **Slide-ready plots**
-> Every analysis route now delegates to a shared styling toolkit that:
-> - Automatically thins tick labels (integer-safe) and pads zero-based axes when helpful.
-> - Balances tick/title fonts for large or sparse datasets so figures stay legible on presentation slides.
-> - Keeps colorbars synchronized with the active axis labels, even when the primary axis is hidden.
-> These behaviors are enabled by default for both CLI and Python API runs—no manual Matplotlib editing required.

 ---

 ## Installation